Lennyest/digital_clock/readme.md

 ## Dependencies
 - chrono
-- colored (optional, change line 31 if you wish to remove it.)
+- colored (change line 31 if you wish to remove it / not use it.)